mondeja/mdpo/docs/commands.rst

 Extracting comments itself
 ==========================

-You can extract comments inside the pofile, but don't ask me why you need this:
+You can extract comments inside the PO file, but don't ask me why you need
+this:

 * ``<!-- mdpo-include Message that you want to include -->``